AmirAshvins/how-to-use-CLion/index.md

 This document intended for novice programmers who have never previously used CLion.
 The user should be able to write a basic C program.

-## Procedures Described
+## Procedures inlcuded

- MAKE TOC HERE
+This document describes how to
-  1. create a new project on CLion
+  *. create a new project on CLion,
-  2. add new executable files to their projects
+  *. add new executable files to their projects,
-  3. connect their GitHub account to CLion
+  *. connect CLion to GitHub,
-  4. share their projects to online GitHub repositories
+  *. share projects on GitHub,
-  5. customize IDE’s code color scheme
+  *. customize CLion's color scheme.

 ## Software Versions